AdrianStudio/argocd-k3s-gitea/README.md

 <img width="780" height="215" alt="image" src="https://github.com/user-attachments/assets/e679a9b9-c985-48e2-b923-d7112ebfb305" />

 After this, you can delete the .yaml test file, and you will see it also applies to your cluster.
-From here, everything you did on the cluster, you can do from Gitea, or any other Git environment you use and configure ArgoCD on.
-If you want to add something, you create the YAML on Gitea, if you want to scale a deployment, you edit the YAML on Gitea, if you want to delete a service, you delete the file on Gitea.
+From this point, your Git repository is the single source of truth for your cluster:

+- Want to add a service?
+Create the YAML in Gitea.
+- Want to scale a deployment?
+Edit the YAML in Gitea.
+- Want to remove a service?
+Delete the file from Gitea.

 The real advantages that this provides are:

-- **Full history**: Every change made on the cluster is registered on Git with the date, author and commit message.
+- **Full history**: Every change made to the cluster is recorded in Git with date, author, and commit message.
 - **Instant Rollback**: If anything breaks, you run **_git revert_** and ArgoCD restores to the previous state.
-- **Reproducibility**: If a Pi, or any element of the Cluster, dies, you can rebuild the state of the cluster from Git in only a few minutes.
+- **Reproducibility**: if a node dies, you can rebuild the entire cluster state from Git in minutes.